IanDCarroll/GoScrumYourself/4_ProductBacklog.md

  - Dice
 - Apply
 - Create profiles/ get familiar with other jobhunting sites (Stackoverflow, angelList, dice, builtinLA for PO roles)
-- Write a Blog "Retail Scrumming" -5-
 - Write a Blog "How you do anything is How you do Everything - the self scrum"
+- Write a Blog "In Line at the Kanban Cafe"
 - Understand how to get a recruiter to set you up with the right job.
 - Refactor resume so that it serves a dual role as working code! (fun, nice-to-have, not priority) __Developing problem-solving skills__